-- All software related issues to the software vendor This includes all communication with the vendor including phone, email, and conferences.
+- All software-related issues to the software vendor This includes all communication with the vendor, including phone, email, and conferences.
 As well as submitting feature enhancement requests from HMIS Member Agencies. - User training HMIS staff is responsible for all End User training.
-This is to ensure continuity and consistency with training as well as to ensure the proper workflow for HMIS Member Agencies. - Technical support as it relates to the software or project HMIS staff is responsible for providing technical support to Agency Administrators and End Users.
-Technical support services attempt to help the user solve specific problems with a product and do not include in-depth training, customization, reporting, or other support services. - Data quality initiatives Together, Member Agencies and HMIS staff, work diligently on adhering to data quality standards in order to ensure that reports both at the provider level and the system level are complete, consistent, accurate, and timely. - System-wide reporting on performance measures for local, state and national initiatives HMIS staff train HMIS Member Agencies on how to access and run reports on the data they contribute to the HMIS.
-Additionally, reports are provided to local community planners monthly and to statewide and national partners quarterly and annually.
-These data are in an aggregate format and details the trends on how clients are being served in the community. - HMIS Staff coordinates and/or participates in numerous projects annually that include, but are not limited to data collection and reporting.
+This is to ensure continuity and consistency with training and the proper workflow for HMIS Member Agencies. - Technical support related to the software or project HMIS staff is responsible for providing technical support to Agency Administrators and End Users.
+Technical support services attempt to help the user solve specific problems with a product and do not include in-depth training, customization, reporting, or other support services.

+- Data quality initiatives Together, Member Agencies and HMIS staff work diligently on adhering to data quality standards to ensure that reports at the provider and system levels are complete, consistent, accurate, and timely. - System-wide reporting on performance measures for local, state, and national initiatives HMIS staff train HMIS Member Agencies on how to access and run reports on the data they contribute to the HMIS.
+Additionally, reports are provided to local community planners monthly and statewide and national partners quarterly and annually.
+These data are in an aggregate format and detail the trends on how clients are served in the community. - HMIS Staff coordinates and/or participates in numerous projects annually that include but are not limited to data collection and reporting.